kneasle/kuudos/README.md

 \<insert teardrop\>

-Whether or not these shapes are _easy_ to solve is debatable, but they are at least semi-intuitive for humans.
+Whether or not these shapes are _easy_ to solve is debatable (the star definitely is), but they are at least semi-intuitive for humans.
 I think that these are something equivalent to [Tikka](https://en.wikipedia.org/wiki/Tikka_\(food\)) - a bit of a tingle for the little grey cells but really nothing too spicy.

+As a fun aside, it turns out that both of these shapes are incredibly over-defined - i.e.  there are very few ways to actually fill the cells with digits without violating one of the group constraints.

+All the solvers in Kuudos are essentially searching all the possible ways of filling the puzzle grid (and faster solvers are only faster because they are better at skipping parts of the search space).
+Therefore, if there aren't very many solved grids then it's entirely possible for the solver to simply test them all.
+And if there's one thing computers are good at it's bashing out this kind of thing at super-speed.
+Humans, on the other hand, are terrible at this solving method.

+And why would we be?
+There's no fun in blindly guessing solutions to a logic puzzle.

-As a fun aside, it turns out that both of these shapes are incredibly over-defined.
-What I mean by this is that there are very few ways to actually fill the cells with digits, without violating one of the group constraints.
-This basically means that they are extremely easy for computers to solve, but painfully difficult for us poor humans.
-Also, the puzzle generator in Kuudos tries to make interesting puzzles by taking away as many clues as possible whilst still having exactly one solution.
-I think you can see where this is going - the solver would merrily take out loads and loads of clues (everything's fine, there's still one solution) and the result is nearly impossible for any relatively inexperienced sudoku player like me.
+Couple this with the (relatively) small number of solutions, means that over-constrained are extremely easy for computers to solve, but painfully difficult for us poor humans.
+To make things even more fun, the puzzle generator in Kuudos tries to make interesting puzzles by taking away as many clues as possible whilst still having exactly one solution.
+I think you can see where this is going - the solver would merrily take out loads and loads of clues (it thinks: everything's fine, there's still one solution) but the result is nearly impossible for humans to solve.

 ### Splitting boxes